Free Services Advisory

-Applicants and service providers are prohibited from using Schools and Libraries Program support to subsidize the procurement of ineligible or unrequested products and services or from participating in arrangements that have the effect of providing a discount level to applicant(s) greater than that to which the applicant(s) are entitled.
+Applicants and service providers are prohibited from using Schools and Libraries (E-rate) Program funds to subsidize the procurement of ineligible or unrequested products and services or from participating in arrangements that directly or indirectly reduce the applicant’s non-discount share.

 Example 1: Applicant receives a discount for services received.

 Assume that a service provider’s regular price for a service is $100, but that it will offer the applicant a 20 percent price reduction.
 The funding request for this service must specify $80 as the pre-discount cost, and the applicant must pay its share of this $80 cost.
 It is a violation of program rules to submit a funding request in excess of the actual cost expected to be charged and paid.